 Is a Laptop enough for Music Production?

-As the world is moving more towards micro, with growing technology, laptops are high in demand.
-Despite its’ drawbacks, more and more people are moving towards laptops for the convenience, portability, and ease of use they bring to the table.
-Laptops are great for LIVE shows, LIVE sound mixing, and DJ Sets.
+As the world is moving towards micro, with growing technology, laptops are in high demand.
+Despite its drawbacks, more and more people are moving towards laptops for their convenience, portability, and ease of use.
+Laptops are great for LIVE shows, sound mixing, and DJ Sets.

-There are some strong, high-performance laptops available that are more than enough for music production.
+Some powerful, high-performance laptops are available that are more than enough for music production.
 Some of the best laptops available for music production are Mac Book Pro, Asus Rog Strix Scar III, Dell XPS 13 OLED, Samsung Notebook 9, Apple Mac Book Air M1, Razer Blade 15, MSI GF63, Microsoft Surface Laptop 2, etc. Note that it’s also very important to look for long-lasting battery life in a laptop.

 What specifications (like RAM, processor, etc.) do you need for Music Production?

-The processor is the first and most important component to consider while choosing a computer for music production.
+The processor is the first and most important component when choosing a computer for music production.
 The single and multi-core processing score of a CPU must be at least 10,000.
-However, the single-core processing score is more important for music production than the multi-core processing score.
+However, the single-core processing score is more important for music production than the multi-core score.

-When it comes to RAM, 8 GB is good enough for you to produce music, and 16 GB is more than sufficient.
-For an entry-level musician, RAM of 8 GB works great, but experienced producers most likely require a higher RAM.
+Regarding RAM, eight GB is good enough for you to produce music, and sixteen GB is more than sufficient.
+For an entry-level musician, RAM of eight GB works great, but experienced producers most likely require a higher RAM.
 So for experienced music producers, 16 GB of RAM is recommended.

-8 GB of RAM could roughly take up a load of up to 25 audio files + some midi tracks with 3-7 plugin chains of processing on each track.
-16 GB of RAM can take up to 60 audio tracks with many MIDI tracks, with up to 10 plugin chains of processing per track.
+8 GB of RAM could roughly take up to 25 audio files + some midi tracks with 3-7 plugin processing chains on each track.
+16 GB of RAM can take up to 60 audio tracks with many MIDI tracks, with up to 10 plugin processing chains per track.

-You need a good amount of storage to save sample libraries.
-For example, Kontakt libraries like Sessions Horns Pro, Session Strings Pro, etc range from anywhere between 3 GB and 20 GB.
-Although samples can also be saved on external drives, but convenience of large SSD and HDD storage on the system is unmatchable.
+Lastly, you need a good amount of storage to save sample libraries.
+For example, Kontakt libraries like Sessions Horns Pro, Session Strings Pro, et,c range between 3 GB and 20 GB.
+Although samples can also be saved on external drives, the convenience of large SSD and HDD storage on the system is unmatchable.

 The clock speed can be anywhere between 2.6 GHz and 4.4 GHz for a music production-based PC.
-The PC should also include at least 2 USB Ports, to connect the sound card and the MIDI device simultaneously.
+The PC should also include at least two USB ports to connect the sound card and the MIDI device simultaneously.
 Battery life and the weight of the laptop are important factors to consider for traveling musicians.

-Lastly, one can also consider a PC’s screen size and graphical capabilities.
-As music production is an ear and eye-intensive process, having a good monitor screen to look at always helps.
-Today, touch screens are trending for their capabilities of improving the workflow.
+Lastly, a PC’s screen size and graphical capabilities can also be considered.
+Music production is an ear- and eye-intensive process, so having a good monitor screen always helps.
+Today, touch screens are trending for their capabilities of improving workflow.

 Top 3 Desktops for Music Production

 You can expect to get the maximum return with these machines.
-Investing in a good computer is not just essential but proves to be profitable in your music career in the long term.
-So let’s take a look at the Top 3 desktops we handpicked for you.
+Investing in a good computer is essential and proves to be profitable in your music career in the long term.
+So let’s look at the three best desktops we handpicked for you.